Night-Time Skin Care Regimen

 Be sure to apply some eye cream and moisturizer after the treatment products absorb.
 If you are prone to dry skin, you can use a richer moisturizer or a hydrating serum under the moisturizer.
 This should help prevent water loss through evaporation from the top layers of your skin (trans-epidermal water loss).

 The last step is the most important part of your skin care regimen; get enough quality sleep to allow your skin to successfully undergo its repair functions.
-A combination of this and the rest of your regimen will certainly result into a glowing, supple, healthy skin.
+A combination of this and the rest of your regimen will certainly result in glowing, supple, healthy skin.